Table of Contents

 - Establish situational awareness among health-care providers

-- Buy time until we establish a final diagnosis and formulate a definitive treatment plan
+- Buy time until a final diagnosis is established and a definitive treatment plan is formulated

 Current Evidence in Favor of the ABCDE Approach

 The ABCDE approach is supported by expert consensus and is widely accepted by emergency doctors, critical care specialists, and traumatologists.
-A systematic approach such as the ABCDE approach is proven to be time-saving and more importantly life-saving.
-It can help the treating physician in prioritizing the different problems a polytrauma patient might have, and treat the immediate life-threatening problems first.
-Therefore, uniform adoption of the ABCDE approach has been recommended and implemented in most hospitals in the United States.
+A systematic approach such as the ABCDE approach has been proven to be time-saving and life-saving.
+It can help the treating physician to prioritize the different problems a polytrauma patient might have, and treat the immediate life-threatening problems first.
+Therefore, the uniform adoption of the ABCDE approach is recommended and has been implemented in most hospitals in the United States.

 Who needs ABCDE?

 All patients presenting with polytrauma, acute injury, or those who are critically ill should undergo an ABCDE assessment and treatment algorithm.
 Fortunately, the clinical signs of critical illness are the same regardless of the cause or etiology.
-Therefore, exact knowledge of the underlying cause is not necessary for initial treatment.
+Therefore, the exact knowledge of the underlying cause is not necessary for initial treatment.

-The ABCDE approach is proven to be valuable in detecting the early signs of impending cardiac arrest and can prepare the emergency doctor to deal with cardiac arrest promptly and quickly.
-In fact, cardiac arrest might be prevented if we follow the ABCDE approach.
-For instance, if adequate breathing is checked and secured in a polytrauma patient with tension pneumothorax, we can prevent cardiac arrest in that patient.
+The ABCDE approach has been proven to be valuable in detecting the early signs of impending cardiac arrest and can prepare the emergency doctor to deal with cardiac arrest promptly.
+In fact, a cardiac arrest might be prevented if the ABCDE approach is followed.
+For instance, if adequate breathing is checked and secured in a polytrauma patient with tension pneumothorax, cardiac arrest can be prevented in such a patient.

 The ABCDE approach should be also used in post-resuscitation care after the successful resuscitation of the patient and the return of spontaneous circulation.

-If the patient is unresponsive, has absent or abnormal breathing, and is pulseless, cardiac arrest is suspected.
-ABCDE approach is not at all recommended for patients who have a cardiac arrest.
+If the patient is unresponsive, has absent or abnormal breathing, and is pulseless, a cardiac arrest should be suspected.
+The ABCDE approach is not recommended for patients who have a cardiac arrest.
 In that case, the ABCDE approach should NOT be followed.
-Patients in cardiac arrest should receive cardiopulmonary resuscitation and one should call for help.
+Patients in cardiac arrest should receive cardiopulmonary resuscitation and professional emergency care should be sought.

 Principles of the ABCDE Approach